 Launched in 2013, the UAE-Pacific Partnership Fund supported renewable energy projects in 11 Pacific Island countries through the allocation of grants with a total value of $50 million, financed by the Abu Dhabi Fund for Development (ADFD), and implemented by Masdar.
 The program included 10 solar PV projects and one wind farm with a total capacity exceeding 6.5 megawatts (MW) to meet most of the islands’ energy needs.

-Masdar projects in 30 countries are helping enhance access to renewable energy and clean technology solutions, totaling 11 gigawatts (GW) both in developed and resource constrained nations.
+Masdar projects in more than 40 countries are helping enhance access to renewable energy and clean technology solutions, totaling almost 14 gigawatts (GW) both in developed and resource constrained nations.

 - In January 2020, Masdar made its first investment in Australia after acquiring a stake in the country’s second utility-scale waste-to-energy (WTE) facility, East Rockingham Waste to Energy.

 - In November 2019, Masdar signed a Power Purchase Agreement (PPA) and Government Support Agreement (GSA) with the Government of the Republic of Uzbekistan to design, finance, build and operate the country’s first public-private partnership (PPP) solar power plant.

 - Masdar installed solar home systems in more than two dozen villages around Camp Robinson within the Helmand Province of southern Afghanistan.
 The project is enhancing the lives of more than 3,000 people who had no access to electricity.

 - After the successful deployment of the 15 MW Sheikh Zayed Solar Power Plant in Nouakchott in 2013, Masdar installed an additional 16.6 MW photovoltaic projects across eight remote communities in Mauritania.